Winter in Argentina: Top 5 Destinations

 5. Puerto Madryn in winter

 A coastal city in Patagonia, Puerto Madryn is particularly famous for being a whale-watching location, especially during the winter months in Argentina.
-Aside from having the chance to spot the southern right whale, there are lots of other cultural and outdoor activities.
+Aside from having the chance to spot the southern right whale, there are lots of other cultural and outdoor activities when you're on a tour to Puerto Madryn.
 There’s never snow due to the location by the Atlantic, but it can still get a bit chilly, so make sure you pack layers.

 - Check out South America’s largest penguin colony on the nearby Punta Tombo